eyenalxai/blog/_posts/async-no-asyncio.md

 That's a start, and it even prints last zero!
 See, everything is better when done asynchronously.

-Even a toddler could've counted to 5 and back by now.
+Although even a toddler could've counted to 5 and back by now.
 I want HTTP requests!

 But first I want some kind of `asyncio.sleep()` function.
 Let's make one:
 ```python